-Section 7.02 Title IX Coordinator Receipt of Report
+Section 7.02 Title IX Coordinator Initial Evaluation

 When the Title IX Coordinator is informed of a report or they receive a formal complaint, they or their designee will promptly conduct an initial assessment to determine next steps.
+The Title IX Coordinator conducts an initial evaluation, typically within seven (7) business days of receiving notice.